microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/moduleResolution.md

 - `'classic'` was used in TypeScript before the release of 1.6. `classic` should not be used.

-There is a handbook reference page on [Module Resolution](/docs/handbook/module-resolution.html)
+There are reference pages explaining the [theory behind TypeScript’s module resolution](https://www.typescriptlang.org/docs/handbook/modules/theory.html#module-resolution) and the [details of each option](/docs/handbook/modules/reference.html#the-moduleresolution-compiler-option).